paradox154/payprojection/README.md

-This is a website designed to help users make informed decisions on their future career by providing detailed pay projections.
+# This is a website designed to help users make informed decisions on their future career by providing detailed pay projections.

+## Subheader